Nathan-Potgieter/Making-of-MCmarket/README.md

 # The Set up

+Since a correlation matrix is the key input in the Monte Carlo simulation framework this section covers the creation of some *ad hoc* correlation matrices using the MCmarkets::sim\_corr function, as well as, the estimation of some empirical correlation matrices using S\&P500 data.

 ## Generating Ad Hoc Covarience matrix

 In this section I developed a simple function that allows the user to easily generate a correlation matrix with a desired correlation structure.
-This will be used as a key input when simulating the financial markets.
 Note that the majority of the code was provided by Nico Katzke.
 The function is located in the gen\_corr.R code file.

 ### gen\_corr